bnwolford/BDSI/README.md

 ```
 Now you find yourself in a folder that mirrors the code and files in this repo.

+## Submit job array via the command line

+If you have a job array file with one command per line
+`submit_jobs.sh`
+And if you cloned this repo into your home directory you can execute a command as follows, customizing memory, time, cpu, etc.
+`perl ~/BDSI/create.slurm.scripts.opts.pl -f submit_jobs.sh -m 2 -t 12:00:00 -j <name> -c 1`
+This script will tell you to run something like this
+`sbatch /home/bdsi2019/genomics/data/prs/gfg/<name>.slurm.sh`
+Execute that command.
+Check to see your jobs in the queue.
+`squeue -u <username>`

 ## Q&A
 Your questions answered [here](QandA.md).